chrowepher/chat-thread-scraper/README.md

 `--auto-chatgpt` enables the helper script (`scripts/post_to_chatgpt.py`).
 It attaches to the same Chrome instance via DevTools, opens a new chat, pastes the merged narrative, and either sends it immediately (`--chatgpt-mode auto`) or waits for you to press Enter in the terminal (`--chatgpt-mode confirm`).
 Keep usage aligned with ChatGPT’s terms of service—automation only touches your own logged-in browser profile and never transmits credentials.

+Need to run the helper later (or compare runs manually)?
+Tell the CLI to write the payload with `--chatgpt-payload-path snapshots/latest-automation.json`, then execute `python scripts/post_to_chatgpt.py --payload snapshots/latest-automation.json --mode confirm`.

+The Python helper now accepts `--payload <file>` so you don't have to pipe JSON through stdin when experimenting outside the CLI; omitting it keeps the original stdin flow for backwards compatibility.

 ### Bookmark folders (optional)

 If you keep canonical ChatGPT threads in a Chrome bookmarks folder (e.g., “Digital Nomad”), point the CLI at it instead of manually opening tabs: